zotero/zotero-api-node/README.md

 Stream API
 ----------
-Zotero-Node supports the Zotero Stream API through zotero.Stream.
-To create a single key stream, simply pass your Zotero API key to the constructor:
+Zotero-Node supports the Zotero Stream API through `zotero.Stream`.
+To create a single-key stream, simply pass your Zotero API key to the constructor:

     var stream = new zotero.Stream({ apiKey: 'your-zotero-api-key' });